 Monitoring servers and setting up alerts is infinitely easier if all of your logs are centralized in one location.
 Instead of having to set up the same alarm in 100 different locations, you can manage your alarms and alerts in one dashboard, and have that service alert you and your team on popular messaging platforms such as Slack, PagerDuty, and much more.

 Master Linux users can comb through logs with ease with commands like sed, awk, grep, and find, but if you have 100 servers, it’s impossible to self manage such an infrastructure without any help.
 Sumo Logic brings all of your data front and center with elegant dashboards, custom reporting, and software that bring your data to you.

-Integrating Sumo Logic with NGINX
+Integrating Sumo Logic Monitoring with NGINX Logs

 After you’ve installed Sumo Logic for NGINX you’ll need to configure logging for NGINX.
 By default, and as previously mentioned, NGINX has two major log files `error.log` and `access.log`.
 Depending on how you installed NGINX, these log files can be in different directories or location.
 If you’re unsure which distribution you are running or where your log files can be found, you can visit NGINX Configuring Logging documentation.

 Once you’ve found the source location of your log files, you have two was for Sumo Logic to ingest your NGINX log data.